The Karankawa Indians of Texas

-The Karankawa Indians were a group of now-extinct tribes who lived along the Gulf of Mexico in what is today Texas.
+The Karankawa Indians were a group of tribes who lived along the Gulf of Mexico in what is today Texas.
 Archaeologists have traced the Karankawas back at least 2,000 years.
 The tribes were nomadic, ranging from Galveston Bay to Corpus Christi Bay and as far as 100 miles (160 km) inland.
 During much of the 18th century, the Karankawas were at war with the Spaniards in Texas.
 They then fought unsuccessfully to stay on their land after it was opened to Anglo-American settlement in the 1800s.
-The last known Karankawas were killed or died out by the 1860s.
+By the 1860s, the Karankawas were thought to be extinct, although some probably still existed.

 The Karankawa tribes